Background

 And so the kidnapper and the hostage bond in what is known as trauma bonding.

-Trauma bonding is a dynamic that occurs in social isolation with the narcissist.
 The spouse or mate or intimate partner of the narcissist tries to be on his good side, tries to cater to his knees, walks on eggshells as she tries to not provoke him, to not enrage him, to not irritate him.
+And of course, God forbid, to not contradict him or disagree with him, point out his weaknesses, his frailties, his mistakes, his defeats, his failures, you know what I mean.

-So there is this intricate dance macabre between victim and perpetrator, abuser and abused, prey and predator, narcissist and his spouse or intimate partner, whereby one of them becomes more and more submissive as time passes and the other one leverages this submissiveness to exert control in a conspicuous and ostentatious manner.
+So there is this intricate danse macabre between victim and perpetrator, abuser and abused, prey and predator, narcissist and his spouse or intimate partner, whereby one of them becomes more and more submissive as time passes and the other one leverages this submissiveness to exert control in a conspicuous and ostentatious manner.

 And so it's all about control, really.